 These Avocado Fries are a fabulous low-carb side dish that is filling enough to turn into the main course!
+With a delicious dipping sauce, these Avocado Fries are a crowd pleaser.

 Today, I am excited to be sharing these Avocado Fries with Dipping Sauce from Leanne Vogel’s new book, The Keto Diet: The Complete Guide to a High-Fat Diet, with More Than 125 Delectable Recipes and 5 Meal Plans to Shed Weight, Heal Your Body, and Regain Confidence.